SakibAlEmran/Uptime-Monitoring-API-using-NodeJs/README.md

 4.  check Handler: you can create, read, update or delete a check list of a user with proper request method and validation.
 5.  not Founnd Handler

+## How to run
+Please follow the below instructions to run this project in your machine: